Adversarial Explainable AI

 - Towards Robust Interpretability with Self-Explaining Neural Networks

-D. Alvarez-Melis & T. Jaakkola Advances in Neural Information Processing Systems (NeurIPS) 2018Most recent work on interpretability of complex machine learning models has focused on estimating a-posteriori explanations for previously trained models around specific predictions.
+D. Alvarez-Melis & T. Jaakkola Neural Information Processing Systems (NeurIPS) 2018Most recent work on interpretability of complex machine learning models has focused on estimating a-posteriori explanations for previously trained models around specific predictions.
 Self-explaining models where interpretability plays a key role already during learning have received much less attention.
 We propose three desiderata for explanations in general -- explicitness, faithfulness, and stability -- and show that existing methods do not satisfy them.
 In response, we design self-explaining models in stages, progressively generalizing linear classifiers to complex yet architecturally explicit models.
 Faithfulness and stability are enforced via regularization specifically tailored to such models.
 Experimental results across various benchmark datasets show that our framework offers a promising direction for reconciling model complexity and interpretability.

 - Sanity Checks for Saliency Maps

-J. Adebayo et al. Advances in Neural Information Processing Systems (NeurIPS) 2018Saliency methods have emerged as a popular tool to highlight features in an input deemed relevant for the prediction of a learned model.
+J. Adebayo et al. Neural Information Processing Systems (NeurIPS) 2018Saliency methods have emerged as a popular tool to highlight features in an input deemed relevant for the prediction of a learned model.
 Several saliency methods have been proposed, often guided by visual appeal on image data.
 In this work, we propose an actionable methodology to evaluate what kinds of explanations a given method can and cannot provide.
 We find that reliance, solely, on visual assessment can be misleading.
 Through extensive experiments we show that some existing saliency methods are independent both of the model and of the data generating process.
 Consequently, methods that fail the proposed tests are inadequate for tasks that are sensitive to either data or model, such as, finding outliers in the data, explaining the relationship between inputs and outputs that the model learned, and debugging the model.
 We interpret our findings through an analogy with edge detection in images, a technique that requires neither training data nor model.
 Theory in the case of a linear model and a single-layer convolutional neural network supports our experimental findings.